Phare LLM Benchmark

 Phare (Potential Harm Assessment & Risk Evaluation) is an open, multilingual benchmark for evaluating the safety of large language models (LLMs).
 Developed independently by Giskard and open to contributions from the research community, Phare provides a transparent, reproducible, and culturally inclusive assessment framework.
 Our aim is to build a public infrastructure that supports the responsible deployment of LLMs in society.

-Phare evaluates models such as GPT-4, Claude, Gemini and open-source alternatives on three major safety dimensions: hallucinations, bias and fairness, and harmful content generation.
-A fourth dimension, adversarial misuse and robustness, is under active development.
+Phare evaluates models such as GPT-5, Claude, Gemini and open-source alternatives on four major safety dimensions: hallucinations, bias and fairness, harmful content generation, and jailbreak resistance.

 Phare is not a paid service — it is freely accessible for research and non-commercial use, and we welcome community contributions and donations to support its continued development